Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 Storm chaser volume.
 Every significant Denver hail event brings a wave of out-of-state contractors within 24–72 hours.
 These contractors knock on doors, offer to "handle your insurance claim," and often pressure homeowners into signing assignment-of-benefits agreements before any inspection has been conducted.
 Colorado has specific statutory protections against the most predatory of these practices — but homeowners need to know what those protections are.

 Colorado's deductible waiving statute.
 Colorado Revised Statutes § 6-22-105 makes it illegal for a roofing contractor to waive, absorb, rebate, or otherwise compensate a homeowner's insurance deductible — in any form, under any framing.
 Any contractor who offers to cover your deductible, work "within your deductible," or otherwise eliminate your out-of-pocket obligation is violating Colorado law and exposing you to liability.
 This is not a negotiating point and it is not a gray area.
-If a contractor makes this offer, it is a disqualifying red flag regardless of what else they're offering.
+If a contractor makes this offer, it is a disqualifying red flag regardless of everything else they are offering.

 When you file a claim without inspection documentation, the adjuster's assessment becomes the only baseline for the scope discussion.
 If the adjuster misses items — which happens routinely — you have no independent documentation to reference.
 Going into the adjuster meeting with your own professional inspection report gives you a verified reference point and puts you in a genuinely informed position rather than a reactive one.